cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 After the changes has been done a ```bosh deploy``` will perform the needed changes to your BOSH setup.

-### Using your Cloud Controller as a compute node
+### Using your Cloud Controller as a compute instance
 If you take a look at the job named "core" before you do the adding of DEAs you will see that it has a template named dea.
-If you leave that in the list your Cloud Controller will also be a compute node serving deployed applications.
+If you leave that in the list your Cloud Controller will also be a compute instance serving deployed applications.

 # Tips
 * Provision an Elastic IP from Amazon as early as possible and assign a DNS entry with wildcard.
 Example: *.cf.mydomain.com .
 It will take some time for the DNS to propagate (actually your old *.mydomain.com record to time out if you have one).
 * If you're deploying to a different region than us-east-1 check out [this bug.](https://github.com/StarkAndWayne/bosh-cloudfoundry/issues/100) Make the changes to the configuration just before you do ```bosh deploy```.
-* If you want to scale out by adding more nodes you need to tweak the FW rules.
+* If you want to scale out by adding more instances you need to tweak the FW rules.
 Check [this bug.](https://github.com/StarkAndWayne/bosh-cloudfoundry/issues/112)
-* You might need to reduce the number og compile nodes to avoid Amazon API errors.
+* You might need to reduce the number of compile instances to avoid Amazon API errors.
 Check [this bug.](https://github.com/StarkAndWayne/bosh-cloudfoundry/issues/111)
 * If you're having problems with ```vmc push``` check out [this bug.](https://github.com/StarkAndWayne/bosh-cloudfoundry/issues/49)
 * Once you're up and running [test your setup with a simple Sinatra application](http://docs.cloudfoundry.com/tools/vmc/installing-vmc.html#creating-a-simple-sinatra-application).